Araneta family: Araneta City, Inc.

-Araneta City, Inc. (ACI) is the owner, developer, and manager of Araneta City in Cubao, Quezon City.
+Araneta City, Inc. (ACI) is the owner, developer, and manager of Araneta City complex in Cubao, Quezon City.
 It was founded in 1960 after the opening of the Araneta Coliseum.
 The area serves over 1 million people daily.

 ACI's developments include Manhattan Gardens, a ₱15 billion, 9,000 unit, 18-tower joint venture residential project with Megaworld Corporation occupying 5.7 ha of the Araneta City, consisting of 4 phases, known as the Manhattan Parkway, Manhattan Parkview, Manhattan Heights, and the Manhattan Plaza.
 The project is also the first transit-oriented residential development in the country.

 Araneta Hotels, Inc.

-Araneta Hotels, Inc. (AHI) is owner and developer of Novotel Manila Araneta City, the first Novotel brand of AccorHotels in the Philippines, and the Ibis Styles Araneta City, the first Ibis Styles brand in the Philippines.
+Araneta Hotels, Inc. (AHI) is the Group's hotel development arm and serves as the owner and developer of Novotel Manila Araneta City, the first Novotel brand of AccorHotels in the Philippines, and the Ibis Styles Araneta City, the first Ibis Styles brand in the Philippines.

-Araneta Properties Inc.

-Araneta Properties Inc. is a publicly listed real estate development subsidiary, which has developed mixed-use developments Colinas Verdes and Altaraza.
-With land assets primarily in Bulacan and Laoag, Ilocos Norte. it accumulated its San Jose del Monte land bank through the years from various entities, including Rodolfo Cuenca, the Insular Life Assurance Company and BDO Strategic Holdings Incorporated.